 The foldable phone from Samsung has a large flexible screen that can fold twice.
-Once expanded you have a tablet size screen at your disposal.
+Once expanded you have a tablet-size screen at your disposal.
 If you fold the device, the screen remains on the outside.
 You curl the screen around the housing.
-The entire device then consists of a display, both the front and rear.
+The entire device then consists of a front and rear display.

-Remarkably, the two parts that you fold are considerably thicker than the middle part.
-All components will undoubtedly be incorporated in this, these parts will therefore probably be heavier.
+Remarkably, the two parts you fold are considerably thicker than the middle.
+All components will undoubtedly be incorporated in this; these parts will therefore probably be heavier.
 What this will mean for the hand position is unknown.
 In any case, it is a notable difference from the Xiaomi model, which seems to have the same thickness over the entire width.

-To prevent the display from bending when you use the entire screen, Samsung has placed support in the middle, along with the entire axis of the screen.
-In the folded position, the support falls nicely between the two display parts.
+To prevent the display from bending when you use the entire screen, Samsung has placed support in the middle and the entire axis of the screen.
+The support falls nicely between the two display parts in the folded position.

 As a result, the display part at the rear will be considerably more vulnerable to scratches.
 It is also not a model that you can easily place a cover around.
 In the background, we will undoubtedly work hard on a method to minimize these scratches.

-In contrast to the design of Xiaomi, there are no screen edges with the Samsung model.
+In contrast to the design of Xiaomi, there are no screen edges in the Samsung model.
 This is a full screen.
-What this means for the placement of the cameras is unfortunately not clear from the brief description and/or the drawings.
+Unfortunately, this means that the camera placement is unclear from the brief description and/or the drawings.

 Future foldable telephone models